zxphyrx/highway/app/views/guides/corexy.md

 However, this is also the most rewarding part.
 Printing out the pieces, and putting them all together, it's like seeing your imagination truly turn into reality.
 You'll have a printer that you know inside and out, that you know every nook and cranny of.
 You'll have your own machine, your own design, sitting in front of you, just asking to be turned on.
 And it'll be fantastic.

+<sup> _please don't fry a mainboard..._ </sup>

 <br>
 <br>

 ### But wait, there's more!
 ## Bonus Step: Firmware
 Ah, firmware.
 It's what makes the machine run!
-Installing it is a breeze, especially by using KIAUH (the Klipper Installation And Update Helper) on a Raspberry Pi with Klipper.
+From my experience, installing it is a breeze, especially by using KIAUH (the Klipper Installation And Update Helper) on a Raspberry Pi with Klipper.
 Here's an article about how Klipper works: [https://all3dp.com/2/klipper-firmware-3d-printer/](https://all3dp.com/2/klipper-firmware-3d-printer/)

 [Here's](https://www.klipper3d.org/Installation.html) the official guide on installing the firmware, both on the printer and on the Pi.
 I'd 100% recommend installing via KIAUH.
 It's quite straightforward and easy, even for those with zero (or less!) software knowledge.

 After you're done installing Klipper, you can start tuning your newly powered printer!
 [Here's](https://ellis3dp.com/Print-Tuning-Guide/) the best guide in the world.
 It goes through absolutely _everything_!
 It's always so fun to get stuff up and running... to see your baby take its first steps.

 ## The End
 Wow!
-5673 words and a bucketful of blood, sweat, and tears later, you have a 3D printer.
+6435 words, 30247 characters, and a bucketful of blood, sweat, and tears later, you have a 3D printer.
 Not only a 3D printer, _your_ 3D printer!
 Sit back and relax.
 The struggle is over (for now...) and now you can have fun!
 It's been a wild journey, and if you're like me, it hasn't been easy.
 But you made it!
 Congratulations.
 Now go watch some Zach Freedman.
 I know you want to.

 ~ anicetus